Divorce compared to taking a life (killing)

 Long marriages are celebrated and that is appropriate except that it seems a bit odd the way in which we laud those who have made it to their fortieth or fiftieth anniversary.
 It is as if we are saying, “Goodness gracious, how marvelous you must be to have stayed in an institution that is akin to a concentration camp for all those years for the sake of prudence—hurrah for you.”
 The reality should be that any person fortunate enough to be blessed for fifty years with the union of a person with whom they love and cherish more than anyone else should be extremely thankful to God for the blessing.
 They need not be lauded as if they have done something hard when the reality is that it was fifty years of pure joy.

 In addition to the qualifications for rebuking the scriptures provide four precautions as rebuke is faithfully carried out.
 Those precautions are: Show all impartiality, have the scriptures alone be the standard of measurement, when in doubt give the benefit of the doubt and finally rebuke sins of omission as well as sins of commission.
-The PVC fails to be impartial because they are so biased toward their own viewpoint.
+The Permanence Viewers fail to be impartial because they are so biased toward their own viewpoint, which is no divorce ever.
 It is always tempting to rebuke those who cross us or disagree with our views.
 It is tempting to use rebuke as a weapon to get our way.
 Rebuke must be used to edify a brother and never to tear him down.
-The PVC completely tears down anyone who has gotten a divorce.
+By its very nature the Permanence View completely tears down anyone who has gotten a divorce (What part of no divorce ever don’t you understand?).
 They completely destroy the reputation of anyone who dares to divorce, and they continue the attacks upon their reputation for decades after the divorce action.
-Virtually every other act that the PVC deems sinful can be completely expunged from a person’s record over time, but not so for the divorcee.
+Virtually every other act that the Permanence View people deem sinful can be completely expunged from a person’s record over time, but not so for the divorcee.

 Over thirty years ago a close friend who has spent his life as a missionary on the African continent said, “You can murder an innocent person and go to prison and upon the completion of your prison sentence you can become an elder (pastor) in the church with a crowd pleasing testimony, but if you ever get a divorce you will never be allowed to serve and you will be relegated to a second class Christian until the day you die.”
 If God’s clear statements in scripture supported this disarranged representation, then so be it.
 But the qualification passages in Titus and Timothy’s letters are neither clearly nor universally seen as disqualifying anyone who has been divorced.
 The position of the permanence view crowd is in violation of the second precaution for rebuke—the soul standard must be the scriptures.
 If the scriptures are not crystal clear, then do not add to them by coming up with your best guess as to what was intended.
 No personal interpretation should supplant the scriptures as the standard for everybody else.
 For this reason and many others judging one another is one of the worst and easiest sins into which we often fall prey.